titom73/docker-network-toolkit/README.md

 - **`syslog`**: Syslog server for log collection
 - **`tacacs-server`**: TACACS+ authentication server

+Images are available in 2 namespaces:

+- Private: git.as73.inetsix.net/docker/
+- Public: ghcr.io/titom73/

 ## 🛠️ Using the unified Makefile

 From the repository root, you can control all images with a single Makefile: